-105. What is a limited liability company?
-What favorable nontax and tax attributes does the LLC entity form offer taxpayers?

-Similar to the corporate entity form, a limited liability company is an entity created under the laws of a specific state (or the District of the Columbia) and, pursuant to such laws, an LLC has the corporate feature of limited liability.
+- 105. What is a limited liability company?
+What favorable nontax and tax attributes does the LLC entity form offer taxpayers? - ANSWER: Similar to the corporate entity form, a limited liability company is an entity created under the laws of a specific state (or the District of the Columbia) and, pursuant to such laws, an LLC has the corporate feature of limited liability.
 This is the primary nontax characteristic that makes LLC status attractive.
 Other nontax attributes that are available with the LLC entity form include centralized management, continuity of life, and free transferability of ownership interests.
 Which of these nontax attributes are allowed will be dependent on the laws of the state of LLC organization.
 The principal tax advantage of the LLC entity form is the ability to avoid double taxation of the entity's profits.
-Most LLCs will be taxed as either partnerships (two or more owner LLCs) or sole proprietorships (one owner LLCs), although the check-the-box Regulations do provide the opportunity to have an LLC taxed as a corporation.

-106. Explain the rules regarding the accounting periods available to corporate taxpayers.

-In general, a corporate taxpayer may select a calendar year or a fiscal year for tax return reporting purposes.
-A newly formed corporation generally can select it's initial reporting period without having to obtain IRS consent.
+Most LLCs will be taxed as either partnerships (two or more owner LLCs) or sole proprietorships (one owner LLCs), although the check-the-box Regulations do provide the opportunity to have an LLC taxed as a corporation. - 106.
+Explain the rules regarding the accounting periods available to corporate taxpayers. - ANSWER: In general, a corporate taxpayer may select a calendar year or a fiscal year for tax return reporting purposes.
+A newly formed corporation generally can select its initial reporting period without having to obtain IRS consent.
 However, certain types of corporate taxpayers are subject to restrictions on their reporting period.
 In general, personal service corporations (PSCs) and S corporations are required to use the calendar year for tax reporting.
-Exceptions to this rule apply, and a fiscal year can be elected by a PSC (or S corporation), under any of the following conditions:

-A business purpose for the year can be demonstrated.

-The PSC tax year results in a deferral of not more than three months' income.
+Exceptions to this rule apply, and a fiscal year can be elected by a PSC (or S corporation), under any of the following conditions: - A business purpose for the year can be demonstrated. - The PSC tax year results in a deferral of not more than three months' income.
 An election under § 444 is required, and the PSC will be subject to the deduction limitations of § 280H.
 The corporation must pay the shareholder-employee's salary during the portion of the calendar year after the close of the fiscal year.
 In addition, the salary for that period must be at least proportionate to the employee's salary for the fiscal year.
 (For an S corporation electing a § 444 deferral, the required payments provision of § 7519 must be satisfied.
-See Chapter 12.)

-107. Gerald, a cash basis taxpayer, owns 70% of the stock of Black Corporation, a calendar year, accrual basis C corporation.
+See Chapter 12.) - The PSC (or S corporation) retained the same year that was used for its fiscal year ending 1987, provided an election was made under § 444 and subject to the deduction limitations of § 280H (or § 7519, in the case of an S corporation). - 107.
+Gerald, a cash basis taxpayer, owns 70% of the stock of Black Corporation, a calendar year, accrual basis C corporation.
 On December 31, 2013, Black accrued a bonus of \$80,000 to Gerald, and paid the bonus to Gerald on January 3, 2014.
 When does Gerald report the bonus, and when does Black Corporation deduct the bonus?
-Would your answers change if Gerald was a 40% shareholder of Black?

-Gerald is a more than 50% shareholder of Black Corporation; thus, the taxpayers are related parties under § 267.
+Would your answers change if Gerald was a 40% shareholder of Black? - ANSWER: Gerald is a more than 50% shareholder of Black Corporation; thus, the taxpayers are related parties under § 267.
 Gerald, a cash basis taxpayer, reports the salary income in 2014, the year of receipt.
 Under § 267, Black Corporation, an accrual basis taxpayer, cannot deduct the salary expense when accrued in 2013.
 Instead, Black's deduction for the bonus is in 2014, the year Gerald reports the salary as income.